 The Batman television show ran for three seasons and then was quietly cancelled when the ratings took a rather sharp turn for the worst.
 Some believe the joke had pretty much run its course and that the three years it had was a pretty good run for show of that type.
 That this Batman still remains popular today and not at all dated in my opinion, attests to all the talented people who worked so hard on it.
 Now after decades of waiting fans can finally re-watch these awesome adventures at their leisure and in stunningly beautiful high-definition, and if any show deserved this treatment it’s the sixties Batman as the colours just leap off the screen.
 Though Hi-Def does not do Cesar Romero’s “hidden” mustache any favors

 • I loved that the show didn’t bother with origins.
 The series starts in the middle of Batman’s career with all his foes fully formed and out and about.

 • Police Commissioner Gordon and his hapless police force don’t even try to solve a crime once they figure out it’s one of Batman’s villains at work.

 • Aunt Harriet or any guest of Wayne Manor never seem to question a red phone in Bruce’s study.

-• I really wish we got the Batgirl spin-off with Yvonne Craig.
+• I really wish we could have gotten that Batgirl spin-off with Yvonne Craig.

 • A lot of people tend to fall into the Bat Cave’s Atomic Pile.